gost/workshops/2_configuration.md

 Verify that Postman is installed.
 If not, download it from https://www.getpostman.com/

-If installed, import the file 'SensorThings API v1.0.postman_collection.json' from this workshop repository.
+If installed, import the file <a href="SensorThings API v1.0.postman_collection.json">SensorThings API v1.0.postman_collection.json</a> from this workshop repository.

 After import, Postman should look like: